rticommunity/rticonnextdds-connector-py/examples/python/images/README.md

     $ pip install matplotlib numpy

 To run the example, in different shells, run any number of instances of the writer and the reader in any order:

     $ python image_writer.py
     $ python image_reader.py

+`image_reader.py` requires a graphical backend for *matplotlib*.
+If your python installation doesn't ahve one, you can run `image_reader_file.py` instead, which will save the last image into a file called *image.png*.